fbaprepfinder

 Amazon FBA prep requirements.

 Every rule that determines whether your inventory is received cleanly or rejected at the fulfillment center.
-Polybag thickness, suffocation warnings, FNSKU placement, bubble-wrap drop tests, hazmat review and SDS, apparel hanger removal, expiration dates.
-Plus the January 1 2026 change that ended Amazon's in-house prep service and pushed every unit's prep responsibility onto sellers and their prep partners.
+Polybag thickness, suffocation warnings, FNSKU placement, bubble-wrap drop tests, hazmat review and SDS, expiration dates, meltable windows, box and pallet limits.
+Plus the two deadlines that reshaped prep in 2026: January 1, when Amazon ended its in-house prep and labeling service, and March 31, when commingling ended and FNSKU labeling became effectively universal for resellers.

 1.5Polybag mil minimumtransparent, with 5-inch suffocation warning